andrewstokes/monteliblobber/README.md

 ### Configuration

-There are several settings you can change to tailor Monteliblobber to meet your specific needs.
-To change these settings you will need to create a config file named `monteliblobber.cfg` in Monteliblobber's local config directory.
+There are several settings you can edit to tailor Monteliblobber to meet your needs.
 The local config directory is called `.monteliblobber` and will be located in the root of your user profile.
+To change these settings you will need to create a config file named `monteliblobber.cfg` in the Monteliblobber local config directory.

 > INFO: An application restart is required after creating or changing the config file.